AllenInstitute/MIES/README.md

 ### Cutting a new release
 * Checkout the master branch
-* Check that main MIES and all separate modules compile
+* Check that MIES compiles
 * Check that doxygen/sphinx/breathe returns neither errors nor warnings
 * Paste the contents of `Packages\doc\releasenotes_template.rst` to the top of `Packages\doc\releasenotes.rst`
 * Call `tools\create-changelog.sh` which generate a raw changelog and fill `releasenotes.rst` with a cleaned up version of it.